-On 23 May 2020 the Ukrainian Parliament (the Verkhovna Rada of Ukraine) adopted the Law of Ukraine № 466-IX, which introduced significant changes to the tax legislation of Ukraine.
-Some changes have already come into force from 23 May 2020, while others will become effective from 1 July 2020 and 1 January 2021.
+On 23 May 2020, the Ukrainian Parliament (the Verkhovna Rada of Ukraine) adopted the Law of Ukraine № 466-IX, which introduced significant changes to the tax legislation of Ukraine.
+Some changes have already come into force from 23 May 2020 and 1 July 2020, while others will become effective from 1 January 2021.

-Main changes effective starting from 23 May 2020 are related to the following areas:
+Main changes effective starting from 23 May 2020 and 1 July 2020 are related to the following areas:

-- Transfer pricing (see the Transfer pricing in the Group taxation section).
+- Transfer pricing (see Transfer pricing in the Group taxation section).

-- Tax depreciation and deduction of certain types of expenses (see Deductions section).
+- Tax depreciation and deduction of certain types of expenses (see the Deductions section).

-- Withholding taxes and international taxation.
-Please note that some changes related to Withholding taxes will take effect starting from 1 July 2020 (see Withholding taxes section).
+- Withholding taxes (WHTs) and international taxation.
+Please note that some changes related to WHTs will take effect starting from 1 July 2020 (see the Withholding taxes section).

-- Taxation of permanent establishments (see Permanent establishment (PE) in the Taxes on corporate income section).
+- Taxation of permanent establishments (PEs) (see the Corporate residence section).

 - Rent payment for subsoil usage (see Charge for subsoil usage (rent) in the Other taxes section).